 Recognition of Interstate Registration

-Nowadays, there is greater mobility than ever before and this applies to teachers as much as other professions.
-In addition, there is movement between states/territories to a far greater degree.
-With the advent of teacher registration and accreditation bodies it has added another level of requirement to the process.
-As well as movement within Australia, this also applies to teachers moving to Australia from New Zealand or other countries.
+Nowadays, there is greater mobility than ever before.
+With the advent of teacher registration and accreditation it has added another factor to the process.
+This also applies to teachers moving to Australia from New Zealand or other countries.

-Most states & territories have some degree of recognition of your registration/accreditation from other states and this information and the relevant forms, etc., can be accessed on the Board/Institute/College of Teachers of each state & territory [see listing below].
+Most bodies have some degree of recognition of your registration/accreditation from other states.
+Information and relevant forms, can be accessed from the relevant institution.

-Each of the links below take you to the relevant page for details from each state/territory on the registration process covering transferring from one state to another, while additional links are given to forms, additional information, etc..
+Links below take you to relevant pages for detail from each state/territory about the registration process covering transferring from one to another [and to/from New Zealand].

-If you wish to be registered in more than one jurisdiction [i.e. previous teaching area and the new area to which you have moved] you would need to clarify the validity of doing so with both bodies.
+If you wish to be registered in more than one jurisdiction clarify the validity with both bodies.

 Australian Capital Territory

 Professional Registration - ACT Teacher Quality Institute [TQI]

 This page directs you to the registration process which is most applicable for you [Recently completed qualification; A teacher who has not been registered in Australia or New Zealand and the one applicable here - a teacher who is ‘registered elsewhere in Australia or New Zealand’.
 See the following link.